chetan-v/Apna-Jugaad/README.md

 # WebDev
-It is for web development mini exam
+It is for web development class project